-Police in Sandpoint, Idaho, and Alexandria, Virginia — communities 2,000 miles apart — have identified the same person of interest in the distribution of hate fliers and harassing phone calls.
+Police in Sandpoint, Idaho, and Alexandria, Virginia — communities 2,000 miles apart — have identified the same person of interest in the distribution of hate flyers and harassing phone calls.

-Hate fliers in Alexandria began appearing last year shortly after white nationalist and “alt-right” leader Richard Spencer was confronted by a Georgetown University professor and later kicked out a fitness center in that community.
-The professor’s photo subsequently was printed on the hate fliers.
+Hate flyers in Alexandria began appearing last year shortly after white nationalist and “alt-right” leader Richard Spencer was confronted by a Georgetown University professor and later kicked out a fitness center in that community.
+The professor’s photo subsequently was printed on the hate flyers.

 Later, Alexandria’s Mayor Allison Silberberg and several City Council members began receiving racist, anti-Semitic phone calls, the Sandpoint Reader reports.
 The alternative weekly newspaper first broke the story about the connection between hate incidents in the two cities.

 In Sandpoint, photos of the city’s mayor and the president of the Bonner County Human Rights Task Force were included in hate flyers distributed there last year.
 Variations of hate handbills were distributed on the front lawns of homes and others were sent via U.S. Mail and email to targeted recipients, police said.

 In Alexandria, the mayor received a telephone recording, later determined to be the voice of Adolf Hitler.
 Police reports say that call subsequently was linked to a Sandpoint business called American Discovery Publishing, linked to Scott D. Rhodes.

 When Alexandria police called the number, they were told they had “reached the desk of Scott Rhodes.”
 Other phone listings further connected the number to Rhodes, the Reader reported.

 Alexandria police forwarded to Sandpoint police “copies of several anti-Semitic [and] nuclear weapon flyers” and a handwritten note sent to a public official which said, “You ran a town where they fuck dogs with broomsticks?
 Get ready for your bombs!
 We are coming.”